seamplex/feenox/README4academics.md

 doc/pdes.md
 ```

-Researchers with both knowledge of mathematical theory of finite elements and programming skills might add support for other PDES by using one of these directories (say [`laplace`](https://github.com/seamplex/feenox/tree/main/src/pdes/laplace)) as a template and
+Researchers with both knowledge of mathematical theory of finite elements and programming skills might, with the aid of [the community](https://github.com/seamplex/feenox/discussions), add support for other PDES by using one of these directories (say [`laplace`](https://github.com/seamplex/feenox/tree/main/src/pdes/laplace)) as a template and

  #. replace every occurrence of `laplace` in symbol names with the name of the new PDE
  #. modify the initialization functions in `init.c` and set